CookieBadger/assetplacer-docs/adding_assets.rst

 .. image:: images/DroppingAsset.png

 If no library is open yet, a new one is created when you add the first asset.
-You can also create a new library by clicking the ``+`` button on the library tab bar.
+You can also create a new library by clicking the ``+`` button on the right side of the library tab bar.
 You can save the library by clicking on the ``Save Library`` button.
-Libraries are stored in the ``user:://`` directory.
+Libraries are per default stored in the ``user:://`` directory.
-This has the advantage of not cluttering your project folder, but in return sharing your project folder does not include your libraries.
-Take this into account when making backups or using version control.
+This has the advantage of not cluttering your project folder, but in return sharing your project folder does not include your libraries, so take this into account when making backups or using version control.
+Alternatively, you can configure where libraries are saved in the :doc:`Project Settings <settings/>`.
 A saved library can be opened by clicking ``Load Library``.
 This opens the library in a new tab.
 If you want to close a library tab, simply click on it with the middle mouse button.
 You can also right click a library tab to open the context menu, to either locate it in your file explorer, or to save a copy of it.